18F/join.tts.gsa.gov/pages/positions/contact-center-optimization-specialist.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

-ENTER SE THAT WILL BE ON JOB ANNONOUCEMENT SENT TO HR

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.